Sladuca/sha256-prover-comparison/README.md

 Starky and and halo2 are both in rust, so I used criterion for both.
 For Groth16 it's all JS.
 After around 10 minutes of looking I couldn't find a good benchmarking suite for circom, so I wrote a very crude thing that runs the prover 10 times and takes the average.
 If such a tool exists, feel free to rewrite the circom benchmark using it.

-There's probably tons of measurement error in the Groth16 benchmark since I'm including the time it takes node to fork a new process and run the snarkyjs cli in a shell.
+There's probably tons of measurement error in the Groth16 benchmark since we're including the time it takes node to fork a new process and run the snarkyjs cli in a shell.
 We're also using the snarkyjs CLI to run the prover here, which doesn't seem to be well-optimized from an implementation standpoint.

 This completely ignores compilation / setup costs since the STARK doesn't have a "circuit" to compile.
 The benchmarker I wrote for groth16 prints times for compilation / setup too.

 This also completely ignores proof size, as for the most part nobody cares since 100K isn't actually that large outside the EVM - it's smaller than many webpages.
 And if you're verifying in EVM, as long as you have a decent verifier circuit you can always wrap it in a groth16 proof just before submitting to L1.

 When running the benchmark with different number of hashes, the comparison changes.
 For instance, on my machine, starky does around ~88 hashes/sec for 63 and around ~84 hashes/sec for 31.

+## Proof systems that would be cool to add

+- plonky2 SNARK
+- vanilla PLONK
+- Marlin